♦ Book One: The Blue Door

 The Threshold Series

-I had the honor of editing the Threshold Series with Christa, and one of the traits I love about Christa's writing is her unique, literary style.
+I had the honor of working with Christa Kinde (a.k.a.
+CJ Milbrandt) on my projects of excellence, including the Moonbeam Award Winning series Byways, and the Threshold Series while at Zondervan.
+One of the traits I love about Christa's writing is her unique, literary style.
 Her writing is excellent, and we had fun bantering back and forth through comments and tracked changes about certain phrases or word choices.
 One of the greatest images I picked up from Christa was from a typo (angels vs. angles), and she commented "facepalm," and "bangingheadonwall."

 As we worked through the Threshold Series, I came to appreciate even more Christa's talents as a writer.
 (She caught mistakes the proofreader missed--more than once!)
 I was very impressed with her unique pacing, the way her story slowly unfolded.